open-energy-transition/demo_pypsa_snakemake/README.md

 This guide provides instructions on how to use the project locally, with Docker, on a VM, and in Kubernetes.

+here is a solution using our own solution to execute on cloud then from conda environment use snakemake to execute the rule.

 ## Use Locally

 To run the project locally: